 This grievance letter example features an employee with 12 years of loyal service who’s employer merged with another company in a TUPE transfer (Transfer of Undertakings (Protection of Employment) Regulations 2006).
 He was then sent rude emails, bullied, threatened with a PIP (performance improvement plan) and effectively demoted by having his responsibilities changed.
 The aim was to force him to resign by ‘managing him out’.
-Here were wrote an open letter for him to be treated as a grievance and pointing out that this treatment amounted to constructive dismissal.
+Here we wrote an open letter for him to be treated as a grievance, pointing out that this treatment amounted to constructive dismissal.

 We also wrote a without prejudice letter which goes alongside this grievance letter, so we have set out the without prejudice letter here as well (under the grievance letter if you scroll down).

 15th June 2012 Strictly Private & Confidential